python-discord/code-jam-6/amphibian-alchemists/README.md

 1. Clone or download this repository.
 2. Create a virtual environment in your terminal (e.g. `virtualenv venv`).
 3. Activate it (`source venv/bin/activate` or, on Windows, do `venv\Scripts\activate`.
-4. Go to the top directory where `reuirements.txt` lives and `pip install -r requirements.txt`.
+4. Go to the top directory where `requirements.txt` lives and `pip install -r requirements.txt`.
 5. In terminal, run main.py by doing `python main.py` or `python3 main.py`

-THe current configuration is intended to be incorporated with the Discord Postal Service server.
+The current configuration is intended to be incorporated with the Discord Postal Service server.
 If you'd like to setup o=your own DPS in your city-based Discord server, there is another README that you can check out for instructions in the discord-postal-service directory.

 ---
+### Short Tutorial: Gist of the game
+Start a new game.
+You are given paper with instructions.
+Configure the rotors parallel with that of the paper.
+Configure the plug PAIRS (each pair of plugs is connected by one wire).

+Once you have those configured, type whatever the ciphered text is.
+Autoinput is enabled.

+Note: If you have autoinput off and mistype once, move the rotor that just rotated backwards and continue typing from where you messed up.
+Remember, Germans didn't have a backspace on a piece of paper like us with computers.

+---
-### Tutorial
+### Full-Length Tutorial
 ![](https://ietp-web-cdn-eandt-cache.azureedge.net/0/2/c/4/5/9/02c4592c9a481871f93b30cdb914d341e22f547b.jpg)

 At the top are rotors which are configured by rotation, the middle is the lampboard which shows outputted characters, the middle is the input keyboard, and the bottom is the plugboard.